 No amount of talking was going to change his mind, he was intent on being off, to anywhere but here.
 But a few of the group said they’d prefer to stay in the mountains, so the group split with the majority going with him.
 I opted to stay and continue to follow the advertised schedule which I had been delighted with, and which included several more days in what I considered to be an utterly entrancing mountain landscape high above the desert.
 Leaving us with instructions to meet in a few days time, our guide departed, and accompanied by several adults I was confident he was in no danger of any sort so I wished them well as they departed.

 Left alone halfway up the side of a mountain in a little village might not be everyone’s cup of tea but it was a lovely place with amazingly friendly people, and although they were very polite, they had kept their distance from us, particularly the young women.
-A few hours after the main group and guide departed I took a wander about and encountered numerous people, mostly children, and although we shared no common spoken language we could share signs and gestures which they happily reciprocated, and they all enjoyed some sweets I carried and handed around and two small boys in particular enjoyed a few of my disappearing coin tricks.
+A few hours after the main group and guide departed I took a wander about and encountered numerous people, mostly children, and although we shared no common spoken language we could share signs and gestures which they happily reciprocated, and they all enjoyed some sweets I carried and handed around.
+But two small boys in particular enjoyed the interaction and my amateur magician’s disappearing coin tricks.
 But there seemed to be an interest in the fact that the majority of the relatively large group had left, and we few remaining seemed the object of some curiosity.
 It seemed that the atmosphere had changed and there was a slight but perceptible shift in people’s attitude towards us.

 I was gestured to sit and did so and spent an hour listening to their singing and watching the women work, high above the valley, intense winter blue sky overhead, their voices echoing beautifully.
 I understood not a single word, but neither did I care.
 And I never once thought to lift my camera for it seemed as if to do so would be some gross breach of trust and that this whole wonderful scene I’d become a part of would dissolve.
 Eventually my young woman guides came over and they moved across to the cliff edge and sat together and then made the camera sign to me, and gestured to me to take their picture as they sat together with earnest looks on their faces.